Or browse by category:

 Why not search the database of summaries of over four thousand papers that determine the consequences of interventions?
 Why not look at our synopses that summarise all the research looking at whether interventions are beneficial?
 Current synopses cover bees, bird and European farmland, but many more are in preparation.

 Conservation Evidence journal

-A unique open-access journal publishing research and case studies that measures the effects of conservation actions.
+A unique, free to publish open-access journal publishing research and case studies that measure the effects of conservation actions.

 What are Synopses?

 A synopsis of evidence lists all the possible actions you could take to conserve a given species group or habitat, or to tackle a particular conservation issue.

 For each action, it brings together the available scientific evidence with summary statements that are quick and easy to read.
 It describes each piece of evidence with references, and links to more information on our website.